Show by Label

 Mounting the Main NFET’s and the LM35

 Before you mount the heatsink on top of the fan, you need to create three M3 tapped holes in the heatsink to mount the two NFET’s and the LM35 temperature sensor.
 If you don’t have a good quality and sharp M3 tapping set and the right size drill (2.5mm), you can also use 3mm self-tapping screws.
-In that case it is even more important that you counter-sink these holes well, so the aluminum material does not come-up and push the devices up from the heatsink when you fasten the screws.
+In that case it is even more important that you counter-sink these holes well after drilling, so the aluminum material does not come-up and push the devices up from the heatsink when you fasten the screws.
 If you use the M3 taps, lubricate the drill and the taps well and clean the taps and lubricate them regularly while you are tapping, to make sure that the threads are not damaged.
 The NFET’s and the LM35 will need to be tightened to the heatsink well, to get the maximum heat transfer, so the threats need to be well made.

-I created M3 threaded holes for the two NFET’s 23mm from the back-end of the heatsink, 33.5mm apart, and about 23mm from the edge of the heatsink.
+I created M3 threaded holes for the two NFET’s 23mm from the back-end of the heatsink, 33.5mm apart, and each about 23mm from the edge of the heatsink.

 The front of the main PCB will be supported by two extenders towards the front of the enclosure.
 I used two 30mm long M3 extenders screwed together.
 You can use any length parts, as long as they are 60mm in total.
-The height can be adjusted when the PCB is mounted.
+The height can be further adjusted when the PCB is mounted.
 The position of the holes in the bottom enclosure for these supports is best determined when the PCB with the NFET’s and the LM35 is mounted on the heatsink.

 As you can see from the picture below, the bottom fan is positioned such that the wires come out at the left-hand side.
 The open side of the fan must be facing the bottom of the enclosure so it sucks the air into the enclosure.